girlscript/winter-of-contributing/Machine_Learning/Miscellaneous/How Bagging is different from Boosting (D).md

 **Brief description of Bagging and Boosting**

 **1. Bagging:** It is a bootstrap meta-algorithm designed to improve the accuracy and stability of the algorithm used in Classification and Regression.
 It combines several decision tree models to produce better predictive output than a single model.
-It works on the principle that group of weak learners combines together to form a strong learner.

 **Advantages**
 1. It reduces the overfitting.